Compare free domestic travel insurance credit cards

 - Luggage cover: For loss, theft or damage to personal items

-- Luggage delay: For essential items purchased in the case of luggage being delayed or misplaced
+- Luggage delay: For purchasing essential items if your luggage is delayed or misplaced

-- Cancellation fees: Covering costs incurred rearranging or cancelling flights due to injury, accidents, extreme weather, unforeseen circumstances etc.
+- Cancellation fees: For rearranging or cancelling flights due to injury, accidents, extreme weather, unforeseen circumstances etc.

-- Flight delays: To cover accommodation expenses required in extended flight delays
+- Flight delays: For accommodation expenses if you experience extended flight delays

-- Personal liability: For instances when you accidentally cause injury or damage to another person or their property
+- Personal liability: For if you accidentally cause injury or damage to another person or their property

-- Additional expenses: Covering miscellaneous travel and accommodation expenses incurred if you’re no longer able to travel
+- Additional expenses: For miscellaneous travel and accommodation expenses if you’re no longer able to travel

 What are the pros and cons of credit cards with free domestic travel insurance?

-- Frequent travellers can save on travel insurance
+- Frequent travellers may save on travel insurance

 - You can often get the same benefits as standalone policies, for less